spottedmahn/Ng4AspNetCore.StarterWeb/README.md

 Follow the steps below to install this project template locally:

 1. Ensure you have Asp.Net Core installed locally.
 If you don't, visit the following link to get it setup: [Get Started with .NET Core](https://www.microsoft.com/net/core)
 2. Clone this repo or download the zip and unzip
-3. Open a commnad prompt and change directories to the location to which you just cloned/unzipped the code.
+3. Open a command prompt and change directories to the location to which you just cloned/unzipped the code.
-4. Run the following commnad (adjust the path to ensure you're correctly targeting the folder containing the .template.config folder) :
+4. Run the following command (adjust the path to ensure you're correctly targeting the folder containing the .template.config folder) :
 ````
 dotnet new --install Ng4AspNetCore.StarterWeb
 ````